Patient education: Headache treatment in adults (Beyond the Basics)

 People with gastritis (inflammation of the stomach), ulcers, kidney disease, and bleeding conditions should not take products containing aspirin or NSAIDs.

-Combination medicines containing butalbital and opioids — A small percentage of people with headaches do not respond to routine treatments and may require additional, prescription medicines for pain.
-Combinations of an opioid (narcotic) and a pain reliever are available, but are generally not recommended since they are habit-forming and can increase the risk of medication-overuse headaches and chronic daily headaches.
+Combination medicines containing butalbital and opioids — Combinations of an opioid (narcotic) and a pain reliever are available, but are generally not recommended since they are habit-forming and can increase the risk of medication-overuse headaches and chronic daily headaches.
 Even so, such medications may be considered in special situations where simple pain relievers are ineffective or contraindicated (eg, women in the third trimester of pregnancy, patients with ulcers, severe kidney failure, or liver failure).
 When healthcare providers encounter patients who are using opioids and barbiturates inappropriately, a "stop or brake" policy may be put into place.
 The use of these medications is then either stopped, or the frequency of use is braked by limiting them to no more than two days per week and 18 tablets per month.

-Preventive treatment — Preventive therapy is recommended for people with headaches more than two to three times per week.
+Preventive treatment — Preventive therapy is recommended for people with tension-type headaches that are frequent, long lasting, or account for a significant amount of total disability.
 (See "Tension-type headache in adults: Preventive treatment".)

 It is common to feel tired when you start taking TCAs; this is not always an undesirable side effect since it can help improve sleep if you take TCAs in the evening.
 TCAs are generally started in low doses and increased gradually.
 Their full effect may not be seen for weeks to months.